er537/blog/_posts/2023-09-05-whisper_interpretability.md

 $A_{t}$ is the attention pattern in layer $t$ and $\bar A_{t}$ is the attention pattern weighted by gradient contribution.
-This produces the striking pattern below; up to the point where the audio ends, the attention pattern is very localized.
+This produces the striking pattern below; up to the point where the audio ends, the attention pattern is highly localized.
 When the speech ends (at frame ~500 in the following plot), all future positions attend back to the end of the speech.
 <div style="display: flex; justify-content: center;">
     <img src="/blog/assets/images/whisper_interpretability/encoder/attention_scores.png" alt="attn_scores" style="max-width: 100%; height: auto;" />
 </div>